-Over the course of a week, hike from village to village within the sanctuary while enjoying the hospitality of your hosts.
+Over the course of a week, walk with knowledgeable guides from village to village within the sanctuary while enjoying the hospitality of your hosts.
 Each village consists of only 3 to 10 households, and together, they run and manage comfortable guesthouses and feed you delicious local food straight from their wood fires and farms.

-There are three bedrooms in every guesthouse that hold two beds each.
-You will sleep on soft mattresses, clean sheets, and have thick blankets to comfort you at night.
+There are 3 bedrooms in every guesthouse with two beds each.
+Sleep on soft mattresses, and clean sheets, with thick blankets to comfort you at night.

-All the guesthouses are equipped with a combination of shared and common washrooms with hot water, as well as shared and common restrooms with spick-and-span western commodes.
+All the guesthouses are equipped with a combination of shared and common washrooms with hot water and spick-and-span western commodes.

 The village community team has received training in hygiene, home management, and cooking – but they aren’t professional hoteliers.
 Eating here is the same as eating at a friend’s home up in the mountains, and you’ll be spoilt with hot, steaming, and delicious food to fill up your tummy after a long walk.

-Your hosts, guides, cooks, housekeepers, and porters are all drawn from different families across each village, sharing both the pleasure of hosting you and the financial benefit.
-There is ongoing monitoring to check that these benefits are spread around the households over each travel season.
+Your hosts, guides, cooks, housekeepers, and porters come from different families across each village, sharing both the pleasure of hosting you and the financial benefit.
+These benefits are spread around the households over each travel season.

-An idyllic village with only 9 family homes, Kathdhara is filled with lemon trees and terraced farms.
-A hot meal awaits you as you reach this jewel box of a village at the heart of Binsar.
-Watch the sunset in front of a toasty fire and listen to Mr. Happy (Puran Ji) tell you stories of the region.
+With only 9 family homes in this village, Kathdhara is filled with lemon trees and terraced farms.
+A hot meal awaits you as you reach this jewel box in the heart of Binsar.
+Watch the sunset in front of a toasty fire and listen to Mr Happy (Puran Ji) tell you stories about the region.

-You might be lucky to spot a crimson sunbird or a greater woodpecker!
+You might be lucky to spot a crimson sunbird or a greater woodpecker from the porch!

-The village of Gonap is full of small terraced farms that grow chillies, onions, garlic, turmeric, and cucumbers.
-Walk through a canopy of delicate bamboo and you will arrive at your home for the night.
+The village of Gonap has small terraced farms that grow chillies, onions, garlic, turmeric, and cucumbers.
+Walk through a canopy of delicate bamboo and you will arrive at your home for the evening.

 On the slopes of a forest-covered valley is the tiny hamlet of Risal.